metsean/metsean.github.io/_posts/2019-7-1-Combined-model.md

 ## Sharing the model

 The model is free to use and publicly accessible here: [http://www.metsean.xyz/regModel/-41.2936,174.776050](http://www.metsean.xyz/regModel/-41.2936,174.776050)
-The virtual machine hosting this is not very powerful and the queries take around 10s to return.

 The API is pretty obvious - edit the url to set the latitude and longitude coordinates to the site of interest.
 The long term plan is to have a click able map which queries the model and generates the report.
 I will also look into alternative hosts for the model so that it runs faster.
-Or make all the code and model data available.
+Or make all the code and model data available so it can be run locally.